Point 3: Transforming Adverse Circumstances into a Path to Enlightenment

 My teacher Serkong Rinpoche again provides a perfect example of how this can work.
 I used to travel with him as his interpreter all over the world, and before travelling, he’d always have a big protector puja done.
 Then, at the beginning of the journey, something would always go wrong, but it would be trivial.
 Once, we took the overnight train from Pathankot to Delhi, to go to the airport, but something was wrong with the train reservation.
 The only place we could sleep was the berths right beside the toilet, in third-class sleeper.
 There were only two berths and so Rinpoche and I each had one, and the two Tibetan attendants had to sleep on the floor.
 So there was a negative situation, but it wasn’t a big deal – it only smelled bad and was uncomfortable – and it burned off obstacles.
 The rest of the trip went very well.

 So, with Dharma protectors, the main thing to request is, “Bring me suffering; bring on the ripening of my negative potentials.
 I can handle them!”
-Our willingness to experience what ripens acts to lesson our suffering, and then the obstacles are finished.
+Our willingness to experience what ripens acts to lessen our suffering, and then the obstacles are finished.
 When things go badly, we ask for more, so we can get rid of the whole thing.
 We’re not praying to God or the Dharma protectors or the Buddha to give us these things, but our wishes and prayers help to create the conditions for our own karma to ripen.
 It’s actually quite practical!

 Point Four: Condensation of the Practice in One Lifetime